BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 <script src="js/hideOutput.js"></script>

 Examining population structure can give us a great deal of insight into the history and origin of populations.
 Model-free methods for examining population structure and ancestry, such as [**principal components analysis**](https://en.wikipedia.org/wiki/Principal_component_analysis) are extremely popular in population genomic research.
-This is because it is typically simple to apply and relatively easy to interpret.
+This is because it is typically simple to apply and relatively easy to interpret when you have learned how.
 Essentially, PCA aims to identify the main axes of variation in a dataset with each axis being independent of the next (i.e. there should be no correlation between them).
-The first component summarizes the major axis variation and the second the next largest and so on, until cumulatively all the available variation is explained.
-In the context of genetic data, PCA summarizes the major axes of variation in allele frequencies and then produces the coordinates of individuals along these axes.
-For the rest of the tutorial we will conduct a PCA to demonstrate how it can help give insight to population structure within species.
+Here, we will do a PCA analysis, and then walk you through the interpretation of the PCA, as it can be a bit tricky to wrap your head around the first time you see it.

 ### Village dogs as an insight to dog domestication

 To demonstrate how a PCA can help visualise and interpret population structure, we will use a dataset adapted from that originally used by [Shannon et al. (2015)](http://www.pnas.org/content/112/44/13639) to examine the genetic diversity in a worldwide sample of domestic dogs.
 All of us are familiar with domestic dogs as breeds and pets, but it is easy to overlook the fact that the majority of dogs on earth are in fact free-roaming, human commensals.
 Rather than being pets or working animals, they just live alongside humans and are [equally charming](https://en.wikipedia.org/wiki/Free-ranging_dog).

 In their study, [Shannon et al. (2015)](http://www.pnas.org/content/112/44/13639) surveyed hundreds of dogs from across the world, focusing mainly on village dogs in developing countries.
-Since domestic dog breeds are often characterised by severe bottlenecks and inbreeding, they lack a lot of the diversity that would have been present when the first became a domestic species.
+Since domestic dog breeds are often characterised by severe bottlenecks and inbreeding, they lack a lot of the diversity that would have been present when they first became a domestic species.
 In contrast, village dogs are unlikely to have undergone such bottlenecks and so might represent a more broad sample of the true genetic diversity present in dogs.

 The researchers used a SNP chip and previously published data to collate variant calls from over 5,406 dogs at 185,805 SNP markers.
 Of the 5,406 dogs, 549 were village dogs.
 It is these free-roaming dogs we will focus on today.